diogotcorreia/P4-Assembly/README.md

 ## Features

+**The images below are from the P3 Assembly extension.
+The simulator integration looks different.**

 - Syntax highlighting (different themes will render different colors): recognizes all of P4's instruction mnemonics, labels and addressing modes;
 - Hover documentation: put your mouse over an instruction or register to see its documentation and usage
 - Constant convertion: put your mouse over a constant to see its binary, hex, decimal and ascii values.